 I think a lot of people look at it and say, Michael Bloomberg is worth $60 billion.

-He doesn't have to couch out anybody.
+He doesn't have to kow-tow anybody.

 So let's go through these specific incidents.

-Now I'll add one other thing.
+Now, I'll add one other thing.

-There's a story in Breitbart about how the Intercept reported that uh a woman describing herself as one of the many women that Mike Bloomberg's company tried to silence through non-disclosure agreements, even though she never worked for Bloomberg's companies, but her husband did.
+There's a story in Breitbart about how the Intercept reported that a woman describing herself as one of the many women that Mike Bloomberg's company tried to silence through non-disclosure agreements, even though she never worked for Bloomberg's companies, but her husband did.

-And she said she was studying uh sociology uh in Beijing when her husband worked on a series of Bloomberg news reports about the tremendous wealth accumulated by Chinese leaders and their families, including uh the relatives of President Xi and like other visiting Western reporters critical of the communist government, they found themselves, you know, getting death threats, including threats against her and and their and her husband and their two young children.
+And she said she was studying sociology in Beijing when her husband worked on a series of Bloomberg News reports about the tremendous wealth accumulated by Chinese leaders and their families, including the relatives of President Xi.

-And she said Bloomberg News told them not to say anything about the death threats pending an internal investigation, but after several months she broke her silence, mentioned it on Twitter.
+And she said Bloomberg News told them not to say anything about the death threats pending an internal investigation.

 Within a matter of hours, she's claiming she said her husband was contacted by a Bloomberg manager and told to get your wife to delete her tweets.

-Uh he's a very good reporter on China, and that's exactly right.
+He's a very good reporter on China, and that's exactly right.

 He was working for Bloomberg at the time.